C-Chue/DataBank/Solution 句型结构.md

-**2.Another effective approach is to (verb phrase)...** e.g. Another effective approach is to establish multi-stakeholder partnerships that lecerage the strengths and resources of various sectors to create a more holistic and sustainable impact.
+**2.Another effective approach is to (verb phrase)...** e.g. Another effective approach is to establish multi-stakeholder partnerships that leverage the strengths and resources of various sectors to create a more holistic and sustainable impact.

 **3.A viable solution to this issue could be (verb+ing)...** e.g. A viable solution to this issue could be launching targeted initiatives that combine technological innovation with community engagement to ensure both efficacy and acceptance.